Eric-Lpcr/AdventOfCode2021/day04/README.md

 **I MUST REMEMBER** to always iterate over a copy when removing!

 Finally, I added the `BoardSet` class to encapsulate the playing methods and a global set clearing.

+And made another improved version after I viewed some other people solutions.
+I added `bingo` and score attributes on `Board`, allowing better implementation for `play_to_loose`